design-juspay/Blend-v1/memory-bank/activeContext.md

   - Implemented box-sizing fixes to ensure consistent dimensions
   - Enhanced token structure with more granular control over styling
   - Completely replaced icon-based props with a slot-based API for leading and trailing content, making the component more flexible and future-proof
+  - Improved token naming for better semantics (renamed 'style' to 'borderRadius' for clarity)
 - Refactored the Tags component to follow the modular component structure:
   - Created proper TypeScript types with enums for variants, statuses, sizes, and styles
   - Implemented token-based styling using foundationToken.ts as the source of truth